hrajchert/mddoc/docs/comment_programming.md

 **Warning:**
 This is currently not like this doc says, we are storing the snippet in the `hrCode` reference.
 We should see if its worth to put in a separate object or if is fine to leave it here.
+RESTORE
 {:.alert .alert-danger }

-{%code_warning
+{ % code_warning
     "src" : "src/MetadataManager.js",
     "ref" : {
         "text" : "hrCode.refs[refhash].snippet = snippet;"